 GLP-1 Nutrition Support Package

-This package is designed to help those taking a GLP-1 medication maintain their lean body mass and bone mass, as well as ensure adequate intake of nutrients.
-This structured program includes support for changing food choices, enables the development and maintenance of healthy eating habits, and will help you plan for eventual discontinuation of the GLP-1 medication.
+This structured program supports changing food choices, the development and maintenance of healthy eating habits, and helps you plan for the eventual discontinuation of GLP-1 medication.

 1. In-depth Clinical Assessment: The first service in the package is an in-depth clinical assessment, which is broken into two parts: